Skip to main content

 🌍

-Real-World Connection Songs, chants, nursery rhymes, and read-alouds all help children practice hearing patterns in spoken language.
+Real-World Connection Songs, chants, nursery rhymes, read-alouds, and playful family language all help children practice hearing patterns in spoken words.

 🀩

 Fun Fact!
-Many favorite children’s books are fun to read aloud because authors use rhyme and repeated sound patterns.
+Many favorite children's books are fun to read aloud because authors repeat rhyme, rhythm, and sound patterns that help words stick in memory.